anh-tran154/anh-tran154/README.md

 ## The Story

-I work across tech consulting and product-based company in Singapore and Canada that shaped my problem solving approaches from different perspectives, created a highly adaptibility and results-oriented mind-set.
+I work across tech consulting and product-based company in Singapore and Canada that shaped my problem solving approach from different angles, created a highly adaptibility and results-oriented mind-set.

 **What I do**: I turn raw data into clear, actionable insights for business decision‑making.